[CES 2020] Samsung unveils life companion bot Ballie

 “We believe AI is the future of personalized care,” stated Seung.
 “We see on-device AI as central to truly personalized experiences.
 An on-device AI puts you in control of your information and protects your privacy, while still delivering the power of personalization.”

-The Samsung keynote speech was titled “Age of Experience” where people demand more novel experiences.
+The Samsung keynote speech was titled “Age of Experience,” indicating a time when people demand more novel experiences.

 With its human-centered philosophy, Samsung is providing the entirety of technologies needed for the new age ranging from robotics, AI, 5G network and edge computing to offer richer and more adaptive experiences for consumers, Kim said.